ReginaldErzoah/ReginaldErzoah.github.io/README.md

 # Projects Portfolio

-## Introduction
+## About Me
-Reginald Erzoah is a data analyst with a wide range of expertise in the use of data tools and techniques.
+Reginald Erzoah is a data professional helping to build an innovative data-driven market and culture.
 He is an adaptable and open-minded individual who is obsessed with continual improvement and committed to lifelong learning.
-Below are Data Analytics projects categorised based on the tools or approach used.
+Below are projects categorised based on data and its related fields.
 I am open to connections and collaborations.

 E-mail: reginalderzoah10@gmail.com